Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Introduction

-Model-based offline reinforcement learning methods \citep{kidambi2020morel,yu2020mopo,shi2022pessimistic} have recently received significant attention in the literature.
-Controlled Markov chains are most relevant in offline reinforcement learning as a tool towards maximising a value function.
-It involves constructing a model for the transition probability matrix and then using it to solve the expected Bellman equation (a detailed discussion of the problem can be found in \citet[Section 2.1]{levine2020offline}).

-Although there is a plethora of articles based on model-free learning the value or $Q$ functions \citep{yin2021towards,rashidinejad2021bridging,shi2022pessimistic}, few articles discuss the optimality of their results.
-Notable works in this regard are the trio of papers \cite{li2022settling,li2022settlingh,yan2022model}, which prove the optimality of their results by proving minimaxity of their recovered sample complexities.
-Crucially, their work involved the more limited scope of discounted or finite-horizon problems under Markovian policies.

-Of particular interest is the fact that the empirical estimator is optimal for model-based RL problems under these settings \citep{li2022settling,li2022settlingh,yan2022model}.
-Furthermore, our results show that it continues to be an optimal estimator in the non-Markovian regime under suitable mixing conditions.

-\paragraph{System Identification:} The problem setting in our paper is analogous to system identification in optimal control, \citep{vidyasagar2006learning,ljung2010perspectives,tangirala2018principles} where the parameters to be estimated are the transition matrices.
+\paragraph{System Identification:} The problem in our paper is analogous to system identification in optimal control, \citep{vidyasagar2006learning,ljung2010perspectives,tangirala2018principles} where the parameters to be estimated are the transition matrices.
 There is a growing body of work that revolves around so-called ``active learning" for system identification \citep{mania2020active,chin2020active,raychaudhuri1996active}.
 However, in our work, the logging policy does not necessarily aid active learning.
 Furthermore, the former settings are online in nature, and system identification in the offline setting traditionally does not involve a controlling policy \citep{ljung1987theory}.
-Our work recognises the obvious utility of being able to use offline data, and our results apply in considerable generality.
+Our work recognizes the obvious utility of being able to use offline data.

+\paragraph{Model-Based Offline Reinforcement Learning:} Our results are also of importance to model-based offline reinforcement learning (RL)~\citep{levine2020offline,kidambi2020morel,yu2020mopo} which is highly relevant to operations and managerial decision-making problems.
+For instance, data sets on prognosis, diagnosis, and treatment decisions made by physicians have been proposed to be used to train RL agents to potentially identify new (superior) paths to achieving the same (better) outcomes for patients~\citep{shortreed2011informing,liu2020reinforcement,yu2021reinforcement,chen2021probabilistic}.
+Analogously, in manufacturing and service operations management settings, as implied by~\cite{armony2015patient} in the hospital flow setting, data collected using pre-existing flow control and routing policies can be mined to discover new/better protocols and policies.
+Offline RL is a natural learning framework to achieve this.

+The model-based setting involves constructing a model for the transition probability matrix and then using it to solve the expected Bellman equation.
+Notable works in this regard are the trio of papers \cite{li2022settling,li2022settlingh,yan2022model} which prove, in the limited setting of discounted or finite-horizon problems under Markovian policies, that the model-based offline RL is minimax optimal.
+Our results show that it continues to be an optimal estimator in the non-Markovian regime under suitable mixing conditions.